 ‘The Dead’ by Rupert Brooke is a short poem that speaks on what waits for “the dead” in the afterlife.
 The poem is made up of two stanzas and the first rhymes in a pattern of ABABCDCD, while the second rhymes, EEFGFG.
 The indention of the lines of the stanza matches this back and forth rhythm.
-This piece is almost uniform in the length of it’s lines and the number of syllables per line, ranging from ten to twelve.
+This piece is almost uniform in the length of its lines and the number of syllables per line, ranging from ten to twelve.

-Summary of The Dead
+Explore The Dead

 Those that are ‘The Dead” lived lives that were full of both “joys and cares.”
 They were filled with “sorrow” that was quick to turn to “mirth” and have lived many years that filled them with kindness.
 These were good, decent people who had lived through all “the colours of the earth.”

 The second stanza of the poem describes what heaven is like for “the dead” when they get there.
 It is made from only the joys of life and it is perpetually light.
 Additionally, they are and always will be surrounded by God’s “Unbroken glory.”

 These hearts were woven of human joys and cares,

 Washed marvellously with sorrow, swift to mirth.

 The years had given them kindness.
 Dawn was theirs,